CLiMBlab-Stanford/climbprep/README.md

     python -m climbprep.repair

+*IMPORTANT NOTE 1:* Because this utility will overwrite the `participants.tsv` file for all projects being repaired, and because *it will delete* rows for participants who do not have a subdirectory in the project, it will result in lost metadata if you run on a project that has not been fully bidsified.

-Because `repair` modifies global files, *it should not be run in parallel*.
+*IMPORTANT NOTE 2:* Because `repair` modifies global files, *it should not be run in parallel*.
 Only run it if you are confident that no one else in the group is running `repair` or editing a `participants.tsv` file.

 ### rescaffold

-If you want to run multisession analyses, you need to "rescaffold" the relevant subset of `climblab` data into a new BIDS project so that fMRIprep can correctly transform the multisession data into a shared anatomical space.
-You can rescaffold the entire dataset, which will produce a copy of `climblab` in which sessions are organized by subject.
-You can also provide a set of `climblab_id`'s or task names (either space-delimited in the command line or a path to a textfile containing the list, one item per line) to rescaffold only a subset of the data.
+If you want to run multisession analyses, you need to "rescaffold" the relevant subset of a single-session project (e.g., `climblab`) into a new BIDS project so that fMRIprep can correctly transform the multisession data into a shared anatomical space.
+You can rescaffold the entire dataset, which will produce a copy of the source project in which sessions are organized by subject.
+You can also provide a set of `<PROJECT>_id`'s or task names (either space-delimited in the command line or a path to a textfile containing the list, one item per line) to rescaffold  only a subset of the data.
 To rescaffold, run:

-    python -m climbprep.rescaffold <OUTPUT_PROJECT_ID> [<CLIMBLAB_ID> ...]
+    python -m climbprep.rescaffold <OUTPUT_PROJECT_ID> [<PARTICIPANT_ID> ...]

 This tool will provide minimal BIDS metadata to the new project to pass validation, but it is strongly recommended to enrich the metadata before publication/release.

+Rescaffolding can safely be run on the same project multiple times, and it will only copy over the source data that is not already present in the output project.
+This means that you can rescaffold a project, then add new sessions to the source project, and rescaffold again to add the new sessions to the output project.

+Rescaffolding will only work if the source project is fully bidsified with an up-to-date `participants.tsv` file that maps sessions in the source (`participant_id`) to unique participant-level identifiers (e.g., `climblab_id`).
+When new sessions have been collected and you want to rescaffold them, you must first:

+1. Download the new sessions to the `sourcedata` directory of the source project.
+2. Create appropriate `runs.csv` files as described under `bidsify` above.
+3. Run `bidsify` on the new sessions in the source project.
+4. Run `repair` on the source project to update `participants.tsv`.
+5. Manually add participant-level identifiers (e.g., `climblab_id`)
+to `participants.tsv` (check with Cory or another core lab member with access to high-risk data if you don't know the person's unique identifier)

+Once the above are finished, you can run `rescaffold` to copy the new sessions to a new or existing multisession project.

 ### climbbatch and climbbcancel